jjackson19862017/Milestone4_Recipes/README.md

 - Auto complete in the Search feature to make it more user friendly
 - Quick searches IE Easy, Medium, Hard or by Breakfast, Lunch, Evening, Dessert, Baking
 - The more recipes there are the longer it would take to load, so maybe add some form of pagination.
 This is to limit what is seen and used on resources by the system.
+- Could add more products to the products page and include them in the recipes.

 ## Technologies Used